senadkurtisi/ml-tracking-ops/README.md

 ```

 * In the example above we can see that hyperparameters we wish to explore must be defined in a specific format.
-Each hyperparameter must have a key `type` which can take values of `uniform` which represents a *continuous parameter*, or `choice` which represents a discrete parameter.
+Each hyperparameter must have a key `type` which can take values of `uniform` which represents a *continuous parameter*, or `choice` which represents a *discrete parameter*.
-The other keys like `min`, `max`, `candidates` are required for the according hyperparameter type i.e. `min` and `max` are required for using `uniform` sampling and `candidates` is required when using a discrete sampling.
+The other keys like `min`, `max`, `candidates` are required for the according hyperparameter type i.e. `min` and `max` are required for using `uniform` sampling and `candidates` is required when using a *discrete* sampling.
 Hyperparameters can have any name the user wants them to have. *Note: these names must match with the expected hyperparameter names in the script specified with the* `main_script_name.py`.

 * We should specify if we wish to apply the *EarlyStopping* strategy to each of the training runs.
 If we set the property `early_stopping` to `true`, then we must specify the other properties as well:
-    * `optimization_metric` The metric which we need to track to see in order to decide should the `EarlyStopping` event occur
+    * `optimization_metric` The metric which we need to track in order to decide should the `EarlyStopping` event occur
-    * `early_stopping_patience` represents the maximum number of steps (in which the metric was logged) during which the metric specified by the `optimization_metric` parameter is allowed not to improve.
+    * `early_stopping_patience` represents the maximum number of steps (during which the metric was logged) during which the metric specified by the `optimization_metric` parameter is allowed not to improve.
 When this threshold is reached, `EarlyStopping` event triggers and the training process (for the current hyperparameter combination) terminates.
     * `optimization_goal` This parameter serves as a way to keep track if the metric has improved or not.
 It can take the values of `max` and `min` which correspond to maximization and minimization of the `optimization_metric`, respectively.